-NEW WELL PERMITTING PROCEDURES IMPLEMENTING REQUIREMENTS UNDER EXECUTIVE ORDER N-7-22
+NEW WELL PERMITTING PROCEDURES IMPLEMENTING REQUIREMENTS UNDER EXECUTIVE ORDERS N-7-22 and N-3-23

-On March 28, 2022, Governor Gavin Newsom signed Executive Order N-7-22 (“Executive Order”) in response to extreme and expanding drought conditions which effective immediately prohibits Valley Water and other well permitting agencies from issuing a construction permit for a new groundwater well or for alteration of an existing groundwater well unless certain requirements are met or the permit falls within the limited exception to the requirements.
-A complete copy of the Executive Order is available here: https://www.gov.ca.gov/wp-content/uploads/2022/03/March-2022-Drought-EO.pdf
+On March 28, 2022 and February 13, 2023, Governor Gavin Newsom signed Executive Orders N-7-22 and N-3-23 (“Executive Orders”) respectively, in response to extreme and expanding drought conditions which effective immediately prohibit Valley Water and other well permitting agencies from issuing a construction permit for a new groundwater well or for alteration of an existing groundwater well unless certain requirements are met or the permit falls within the limited exception to the requirements.
+Please use the links below to view the Executive Orders (Executive Order N-3-23 updates the language of Paragraph 9(b) of Executive Order N-7-22):